ghanasai/Multi_AI-Agent-Travel-Planner/README.md

 ---

-# 🌍 Multi-Agent AI Travel Planner

-The **Multi-Agent AI Travel Planner** is an intelligent itinerary-generation system built using **LangGraph**, **LangChain**, **OpenAI GPT models**, and **Gradio**.
-It processes natural-language travel requests, extracts the destination city, identifies user interests, and generates a personalized day-trip itinerary using a multi-agent workflow.

----

 # 🏗️ Architecture Overview

 This project follows a **pipeline-based multi-agent architecture**, where each agent is responsible for a specific task.
 The system is orchestrated using **LangGraph’s StateGraph**, ensuring a clear, deterministic execution flow.